YirongMao/NAN/README.md

 # NAN (Neural Aggregation Network for Video Face Recognition)

 I have reproduced NAN on IJB-A, Celebrity-1000 datasets.
-I show how to train and test on IJB-A dataset in this repository
+In this repository I will show how to train and test on IJB-A dataset.

 # Result
 Average Pooling (AVE) faces features within a template as the Baseline method.